-ComReg is the statutory body responsible for the regulation of the electronic communications sector (telecommunications, radio communications, broadcasting transmission and premium rate services) and the postal sector.
+ComReg is the statutory body responsible for the regulation of the electronic communications sector (telecommunications, radio communications, broadcasting transmission and premium rate services) and the postal sector in Ireland.

 We have a wide range of responsibilities in telecommunications (or electronic communications services and networks as it is more accurately described), posts and spectrum management.
 We operate under Irish and EU Legislation in these areas.

 We are responsible for facilitating competition, for protecting consumers and for encouraging innovation.
 Our role involves dealing with complex issues of law, economics and technology, and ensuring that our decisions are taken fairly and are clearly explained.
 ComReg operates as a collegiate body, with decisions taken collectively by the Commissioners.
 We see this as important in fulfilling the spirit of the Communications Regulation Act, 2002, which established the Commission.

 In ComReg, all of our commissioners, directors and staff adhere to our Code of Business Conduct which sets our approach to responsible behaviour while working for ComReg.
 ComReg also complies with the 2016 Code of Practice for the Governance of State Bodies.

 ComReg, and its Commission, is committed to a zero tolerance position in relation to bribery, corruption or fraud.